sinedied/articles/articles/angular/ng-lite/ng-lite-1.md

 We'll keep the rest of the files as-is as they will be useful for our app:
 - `src/styles.css` is the global stylesheet for the app.
 You can use it to import any CSS lib you want to use, and put your global styling here.
-- `src/environments/environment*.ts` these files contains the environment configuration for the app. `environment.ts` will be used during development, and `environment.prod.ts` will replace it during production builds so it's an easy way to define any environment-specific settings, like your API URL.
+- `src/environments/environment*.ts` these files contain the environment configuration for the app. `environment.ts` will be used during development, and `environment.prod.ts` will replace it during production builds so it's an easy way to define any environment-specific settings, like your API URL.

 ### Editing `angular.json`